wichayutdew/paidy-assignment/README.md

    > But anyway, before we reach that point, we need to at least have some supporting data to show that it's not physically possible to satisfy the requirement.
 That's leads to the next 2 task that I'll implement.
 Prometheus

-## Build Integration Tests
+## Build Integration/E2E Tests

-> To ensure the service connects to the One Frame API and Redis external cache correctly
+> To ensure the service connects to the One Frame API, Vault, and Redis external cache correctly
+> and returns result as expected.

+- Create integration test stack using docker-compose container to run Forex app, One Frame API, Vault, and Redis.
+  And use Scalatest to try hit to /rates endpoint to ensure all the scenarios

+### Caveat

+1. cannot do healthcheck while spinning up One Frame API due to lacks of healthcheck endpoint

+### Assumptions

+1. We rely a lot on circe encoder/decoder to do serialization of OneFrame API response and Redis caching.
+   > This might ends up in failure loop in case OneFrame API decides to change their response format or Redis somehow saving cache in wrong format.
+   > Unit/Integration/E2E test will at least confirm that the 2nd scenario where redis is not saving cache correctly will not be happening.
+   > But anyway we cannot really do fool-proofing against the first scenario, so we will just have to monitor the service and fix it when it happens.

 ## Send a server metric to Prometheus

 > To have a monitoring system to monitor the service's non-functional requirements

-## Build E2E Load Tests
+## [Extras] Load test

 > To ensure the service can handle 10,000 successful requests per day